Here are some FAQs to help you take your first steps…

 The last cohort to take the OIB will be in Terminale starting September 2022.

 You can find more information about the BFI in our news section.

 The programme is based on the English National Curriculum and is adapted for the needs of bilingual pupils within the French school system.

 At Primary school level you offer a choice between an integrated programme of English lessons or a programme of lessons once per week on Wednesday afternoon.
 Do you offer this choice at secondary level?

 Yes, we now offer collège weekly classes (6ème, 5ème & 4ème) every Wednesday afternoon between 1.15 and 3.45 pm at Collège Victor Hugo.
 If you are interested please find more information on our secondary page and fill out our inquiry form.

 Is the English 31 scheme a substitute for the French educational system?

 Not at all.
 English 31 works in very close partnership with its host French schools.
 Apart from English and history Geography, all subjects are taught in French.

 What examinations do English 31 pupils take?

 At the end of Collège, English 31 pupils take the Brevet International.
-At the end of the first year of the Lycée they take IGCSE English Language and English Literature (Cambridge International Examinations Board.)
-At the end of the final year of the Lycée they take the International Option of the Baccalaureate.
+At the end of the first year of the Lycée they take IGCSE English Language (Cambridge International Examinations Board) NOTE: Starting 2024, Seconde students will no longer take the IGCSE.
+They will take the Cambridge C1/C2 level test in Première.
+At the end of the final year of the Lycée, they take the new Baccalauréat Français International or BFI.